OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Access_Restrictions_in_the_Expert_Mode.md

 "Switch"), and for Germany go to [Deutsches Forschungsnetz](https://www.aai.dfn.de/en/ "Deutsches Forschungsnetz").

+!!! tip "Tipp"

     Only use the AAI attributes if you are sure that all participants of your course are dialing in via an AAI structure.
 Otherwise the parameters do not apply!